SaumyaSubham/course-api-backend/README.md

 ### GitHub Actions Workflow
 The .github/workflows/docker-image.yml file is set up to automate the building and pushing of Docker images.
 Here's what it does:

-**Build the Docker Image:** The image is built based on the Dockerfile in the repository.
+- **Build the Docker Image:** The image is built based on the Dockerfile in the repository.
-<br /> **Push to DockerHub:** The image is then pushed to your DockerHub repository.
+- **Push to DockerHub:** The image is then pushed to your DockerHub repository.

 ### Contributing
 Feel free to fork this repository and submit pull requests.
 All contributions are welcome!